Russell Crowe: 1993–1999: Breakthrough

 After initial success in Australia, Crowe first starred in a Canadian production in 1993, For the Moment, before concentrating on American films.
 In 1993, he was favoured for the role of Joshua Chamberlain in the epic film Gettysburg but was passed over for Jeff Daniels.
-In 1995, he appeared in four Hollywood films, this included the science fiction film Virtuosity where he co-starred with Denzel Washington, unfortunately it received poor reviews and failed commercially.
-His other roles that year saw him work with Sharon Stone in the western The Quick and the Dead, comedy Rough Magic with Bridget Fonda, and his first starring role in the industry as an FBI agent in No Way Back.
+In 1995, he appeared in four Hollywood films; this included the science fiction film Virtuosity where he co-starred with Denzel Washington; unfortunately it received poor reviews and failed commercially.
+His other roles that year saw him work with Sharon Stone in the western The Quick and the Dead, the comedy Rough Magic with Bridget Fonda, and his first starring role in the industry as an FBI agent in No Way Back.

-He had his breakthrough playing a short tempered LAPD officer having an affair with a call girl working in the stable of a shady millionaire who used prostitutes to blackmail powerful politicians and businessmen in 1997's neo-noir hit L.A.
+He had his breakthrough playing a short-tempered LAPD officer having an affair with a call girl working in the stable of a shady millionaire who uses prostitutes to blackmail powerful politicians and businessmen in 1997's neo-noir hit L.A.
 Confidential.
-His co-stars included Kevin Spacey, Guy Pearce, Kim Bassinger, among others.
+His co-stars included Kevin Spacey, Guy Pearce, and Kim Basinger, among others.
 He starred in Breaking Up, a romantic drama with Salma Hayek.
-After headlining the ice hockey centered Mystery, Alaska, he portrayed Jeffrey Wigand in Michael Mann's The Insider (1999), based on his life.
+After headlining the ice hockey-centred Mystery, Alaska, he portrayed Jeffrey Wigand in Michael Mann's The Insider (1999), based on Wigand's life.
 This film opened to highly positive reviews and earned Crowe his first nomination for an Academy Award.
-He was cast as Wolverine for the first X-Men film, but he instead offered the part to Hugh Jackman which launched his career.
+Crowe was offered the role as Wolverine for the first X-Men film, but he declined and recommended Hugh Jackman for the part, which launched the latter's film career.